damianperera/ts-arrays/README.md

 # Usage

-For documentation please refer the [Deno Doc](https://doc.deno.land/https/deno.land/x/arrays/mod.ts).
+For usage examples and documentation please refer the [Deno Doc](https://doc.deno.land/https/deno.land/x/arrays/mod.ts).

 ## Running Tests
 In order to run the tests execute the Deno test command from the root directory.